English as a second or foreign language

-English as a second or foreign language refers to the use of English by individuals whose native language is different, commonly among students learning to speak and write English.
-Variably known as English as a foreign language (EFL), English as a second language (ESL), English for speakers of other languages (ESOL), English as an additional language (EAL), or English as a new language (ENL), these terms denote the study of English in environments where it is not the dominant language.
-Programs such as ESL are designed as academic courses to instruct non-native speakers in English proficiency, encompassing both learning in English-speaking nations and abroad.
+English as a second or foreign language (ESL or EFL) is the teaching and learning of English by people whose first language is not English.
+The field includes teaching English as a foreign language (TEFL) in countries where English is not the dominant language and teaching English as a second language (TESL) in English-speaking countries.

-Teaching methodologies include teaching English as a foreign language (TEFL) in non-English-speaking countries, teaching English as a second language (TESL) in English-speaking nations, and teaching English to speakers of other languages (TESOL) worldwide.
-These terms, while distinct in scope, are often used interchangeably, reflecting the global spread and diversity of English language education.
-Critically, recent developments in terminology, such as English-language learner (ELL) and English Learners (EL), emphasize the cultural and linguistic diversity of students, promoting inclusive educational practices across different contexts.

-Methods for teaching English encompass a broad spectrum, from traditional classroom settings to innovative self-directed study programs, integrating approaches that enhance language acquisition and cultural understanding.
-The efficacy of these methods hinges on adapting teaching strategies to students' proficiency levels and contextual needs, ensuring comprehensive language learning in today's interconnected world.
+English is taught worldwide in schools, universities, language schools, workplaces, and community programs.
+Learners study English for purposes including education, employment, immigration, and international communication.
+Teaching methods vary according to learners' needs, proficiency levels, and educational settings, ranging from formal classroom instruction to self-directed study and online learning.

 Definition and purposes

 The aspect in which EFL is taught is referred to as teaching English as a foreign language (TEFL), teaching English as a second language (TESL) or teaching English to speakers of other languages (TESOL).
 Technically, TEFL refers to English language teaching in a country where English is not the official language, TESL refers to teaching English to non-native English speakers in a native English-speaking country and TESOL covers both.
 In practice, however, each of these terms tends to be used more generically across the full field.
 TEFL is more widely used in the United Kingdom and TESL or TESOL in the United States.